Board Member Bios

 Jeff has been at Southern Wesleyan University in Central, SC, since 1997.
 Over the years he has been active in his state and regional association.
 He served as SASFAA Treasurer prior to becoming SASFAA President.
 He is also a former President and Treasurer of the South Carolina Association of Student Financial Aid Administrators.
 Jeff has served on advisory boards for the South Carolina Student Loan Corporation and TG.

-Ms. Cathy Patella, Wells College (EASFAA, 2nd Year Rep)
+Ms. Cathy Patella, Cayuga Community College (EASFAA, 2nd Year Rep)

-Cathy received her B.A. in History and Masters from Elmira College and has been a financial aid administrator for the past 30 years at Wells College, a small, private school in upstate New York.
+Cathy received her B.A. in History and Masters from Elmira College and worked as a financial aid administrator for 30 years at Wells College, a small, private school in upstate New York.
+In 2013 she moved to Cayuga Community College, part of New York’s SUNY system.
 She has served on numerous committees for her state, NYSFAAA, and her region, EASFAA.
 Cathy is the recipient of the NASFAA Leadership Award, EASFAA Leadership Award, EASFAA President’s Recognition Award, NYSFAAA Service Award, NYSFAAA Presidential Appreciation Award, NYSFAAA Sister Bernadine Hayes/Rusty Hopkins Award, and the NYS Higher Education Services Corporation Recognition Award.
 She is honored to serve the membership as EASFAA’s president this year and is very excited about the program of activities the EASFAA leadership has planned for the current year.

 Mr. Jeff Jacobs, Bismarck State College (RMASFAA, 1st Year Rep)